awenwen725/raffleGame/README.md

     "strategyId": 10001
 }'
 ```
-### 5. Database and Redis Launched by Docker
+### 5. Database and Redis Launched by DockerFile
-docker compose file has already configured mysql and redis.\
+Docker compose file has already configured mysql and redis.\
 The project can be launched by docker file `docs/dev-ops/docker-compose-lite.yml` easily.
 ```bash
 # start up, in the project root path